-% of poople in employment UK: Wales: Carmarthenshire: % of people in employment - 74.7% 72.2% 68.6%
+% of people in employment - UK: Wales: Carmarthenshire: 74.7% 72.2% 68.6%

 Pentre Awel part-funded by the Swansea Bay City Deal - brings together business, research, education, community healthcare and modern leisure facilities all at one prime location along the Llanelli coastline.
-As well as improving health and well-being, the project will create almost 2,000 jobs.
+As well as improving health and wellbeing, the project will create almost 2,000 jobs.